ozkanyumsak/mesh-subdivision/README.md

 # mesh-subdivision
-A collection of common mesh subdivision algorithms.
+A collection of mesh subdivision algorithms.

 Algorithms that are currently implemented:
   - ButterFly